joshlsastro/subleq_cpu/README.md

 # How subleq works

 Subleq is an instruction set that only has one instruction: subleq.
 A subleq instruction consists of 3 memory addresses: a, b, and c.
-It subtracts that value at address a from the value at address b.
+It subtracts the value at address a from the value at address b.
 If the result is less than or equal to 0, it jumps to address c.
 Otherwise, it goes to the next instruction.
 In pseudocode:
 ```c
 Mem[b] = Mem[b] - Mem[a];
 if (Mem[b] <= 0) {